futurediffusion/future-basic-pitch/README.md

 To experiment locally you can run `python app.py`.
 This launches a Gradio interface with two tabs:

 - **Transcribir Audio**: upload an audio file and receive a MIDI file and a simple preview of the transcription.
+- The interface also displays the detected key and, when possible, a basic chord progression.
 - **Previsualizar MIDI**: upload a MIDI file and listen to it rendered with a basic piano sound.